cardo-org/Rembus.jl/docs/src/macro_api.md

 By default `@forever` enable component reactiveness, see [@reactive](#reactive).

-## shared
+## inject

-`@shared` is handy when a state must be shared between the subscribed methods, the exposed methods and the application.
+`@inject` is handy when a state must be shared between the subscribed methods, the exposed methods and the application.

-Using a shared state implies that an additional argument must be passed to the methods.
+When a state is injected two additional arguments are passed to the subscribed/exposed methods:

-For convention the first argument of a method that [@subscribe](#subscribe) or [@expose](#expose) is the state object.
+- the first argument is the state value;
+- the second argument is the node handle;

-The following example shows how to use a shared state:
+The following example shows how to use a inject state:

 - the struct `MyState` manages the state;
-- the `@shared` macro binds the state object to the component;
+- the `@inject` macro binds the state object to the component;
-- the subscribed and the exposed method must provide as first argument the state object;
+- the subscribed and the exposed method must declare as first argument the state object and as second argument the node handle;

 ```julia
 mutable struct MyState